 COVID-19 Specific Policy

-All attendees must adhere to the 2021 COVID-19 Safety Plan and Attendance Policy which does require full vaccination against COVID-19 and mask wearing.
-Do not attend if you are ill.
-Disrespect and belligerent behavior concerning the 2021 COVID-19 Safety Plan and Attendance Policy will not be tolerated.
+All attendees must adhere to the 2022 COVID-19 Safety Plan and Attendance Policy, which requires that you perform a self-screening before attending.
+Disrespect and belligerent behavior concerning the COVID plan or anyone’s personal choice to wear a mask will not be tolerated.

 Due to pandemic conditions, one’s comfort level with personal space may vary.
 Some of us are ready for handshakes and hugs.
 Others are not quite there.
-We’ll have stickers at the registration desk to indicate that you are open to friendly contact.
+We’ll have stickers/wristbands at the registration desk to indicate whether you are open to friendly contact.

-Participants, sponsors or attendees who are being harassed, intimidated, or are dealing with otherwise improper behavior are encouraged to report it immediately to an official Ohio LinuxFest staff member or volunteer.
-These are Warner Moore, Beth Lynn Eicher, Jared Szechy, Rafeeq Rehman, Michael Schultheiss, and Vance Kochenderfer are trained to contact the appropriate people to handle the situation quickly.
+Participants, sponsors or attendees who are being harassed, intimidated, or are dealing with otherwise improper behavior are encouraged to report it immediately to an official OLF staff member or volunteer.
+Staff can be recognized by the yellow OLF polo shirts they will be wearing.
+These are Vance Kochenderfer, Beth Lynn Eicher, Jared Szechy, Rafeeq Rehman, Michael Schultheiss, and Sam Javor and are trained to contact the appropriate people to handle the situation quickly.

 Alternate methods of reporting issues include: